-Convert decimal number to character array representing binary number
+Convert decimal integer to its binary representation

 binStr = dec2bin( returns the binary, or

-base-2, representation of the number
+base-2, representation of the decimal integer

 D. The output argument